nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 nc -lvnp 1234
 ```

-With my netcat listener up and running, I clicked on the uploaded file to force the web server to execute it.
+With my netcat listener up and running, I clicked on the uploaded file to have the web server execute it.
 With that, I was able to gain access into the server:

 ![screenshot17](../assets/images/lazyadmin/screenshot17.png)